fabianleibinger/MobilityGateway/README.md

 This is a project developed by Fabian Leibinger in terms of his bachelor thesis at Karlruhe Institut für Technologie (KIT) in cooperation with Forschungszentrum Informatik (FZI).
 A Java Spring Boot project.

-The Mobility Gateway serves as the backend gateway of the travel information system, and therefore accesses the Routing Gateway and a preference service via Http.
+The MobilityGateway serves as the backend gateway of the travel information system, and therefore accesses the RoutingGateway and a preference service via Http.
-The Mobility Gateway implements Http controller classes for the travel_information_app in order to provide the functionality of the background services.
+The MobilityGateway implements Http controller classes for the travel_information_app in order to provide the functionality of the background services.

 ## Http classes

-These classes handle the connection to the Routing Gateway and the preference server.
+These classes handle the connection to the RoutingGateway and the preference server.
-Methods for sending basic Http requests enable the Mobility Gateway to send requests with a payload to a specific path of the services.
+Methods for sending basic Http requests enable the MobilityGateway to send requests with a payload to a specific path of the services.

 ## exceptions